The default "sort by" option is relevance: for more details, see "What does “relevance” mean?" on the FAQ.

-This option allows you to personalize the order of article results by discipline.
+This option---available via the toggle at the top of your search results, not in the "refine my results" menu---allows you to personalize the order of article results by discipline.
 It's especially helpful if your topic is difficult to capture in search keywords.
 Look for "personalize" at the top left of your search results.
+If you are signed in, HOLLIS will remember your choices.

 Note: you may still see books in your results, but they will not be personalized.